EdDataScienceEES/tutorial-jackegriffin/README.md

-# Beyond the Basics: Exploring Advanced and Specialized R Packages
+# Beyond the Basics: R Coding Club tutorial on Advanced Package Literacy
 ## Broaden your horizon of R packages for data manipulation.

 ## By Jack Griffin (s2204427@ed.ac.uk)